 A turn in the snow.

-Good stuff.
-I'll be doing this trail again.
+three times.
 And not just to get some

 non-snow photos.
 It's a good uphill ride and a riot to ride downhill.

 Update June 2017, the Highlands Trail (C Connector)